-^{3 § 201;} Article V, Section 2, of the California Constitution requires California residency for five years; however, it is the legal opinion of the Secretary of State's Office that this provision violates the U.S. constitution and is unenforceable.
+1 Article IV, Section 2(c), of the California Constitution requires one year residency in the legislative district and three years residency in California; however, it is the legal opinion of the Secretary of State's Office that these provisions violate the U.S. Constitution and are unenforceable.